HOW TO BECOME A SECURITY MANAGER

 ANNUAL MEDIAN SALARY OF

 Experts in the field of computer security are in great demand and in these periods of high demand, professionals can also command high salaries.
-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the median annual salary for a security manager is $135,800.
-The job outlook for the field is quite positive too, with projections showing a 12 percent growth through 2026—a figure the BLS states is much faster than average.
+According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the median annual salary for an information security manager is $146,360.
+The job outlook for the field is quite positive too, with projections showing a 11% growth through 2028—a figure the BLS states is much faster than average.

 To become a security manager, you need to have approximately 10 years of experience in computer security.
 You will need to meet a minimum education requirement of a bachelor's degree with additional certificates.
 If you want to progress past a security manager position, you will likely need an MBA that focuses in IT security.
 This will help you get noticed for senior and CISO roles in your company or agency.